mcneel/developer.rhino3d.com/_guide_topics/yak/creating-a-rhino-plugin-package.md

 ---
-title: Creating a Grasshopper Plug-In Package
+title: Creating a Rhino Plug-In Package
 description: >
-  This is a step by step guide to creating a package for a Grasshopper plug-in.
+  This is a step by step guide to creating a package for a Rhino plug-in.
 authors: ['Will Pearson']
 author_contacts: ['will']
 sdk: ['Yak']